Progressive Care Unit (PCU)

 - Patients requiring ventricular assist devices

-- Patients who are ventilator dependant
+- Patients who are ventilator dependent

 - Heart Transplant